animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 A couple days later, an injection of benzos brought me out of the yogic state sooner than I'd planned to stay in it (three days), as I became carefree to the earlier perceived responsibility.

 I felt, ever since that sensation that my tongue was going back into my throat, some vestibular situation — something really changed, and has been different since.
 That oceanic feeling that John Lennon captured really well about his experiences with TM in the song ["Across the Universe"](https://youtu.be/90M60PzmxEE?si=2n0PJKmeekYA6etl) ([that song's lyrics were about TM](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://en.wikipedia.org/wiki/Across_the_Universe%23:~:text%3DThe%2520flavour%2520of%2520the%2520song,the%2520link%2520to%2520the%2520chorus.&ved=2ahUKEwjGvszQ1rOIAxXlhIkEHdwgLcwQFnoECBsQAw&usg=AOvVaw1MtnfbSbXSsMu_w1lg6V_v)) was gone.
 Since that "catatonia" (tongue-throat situation), my experiences/words during and following TM weren't "like endless rain into a paper cup."
 They had become coarse somehow, and instead of that vibrant "Kundalini" movement I felt before, there was a physical feeling in my neck/head, with a right-angle tilt, even when I wasn't meditating.
 I first began noticing this while trying to meditate in this hospital.

+I was like an airbender trapped in ice.

 <!--
 #### Interpretations